AndresGarciaEscalante/Real-Time-Appearance-Based-Mapping/README.md

 For more detailed information please refere to the following link:
 [teleop_twist_keyboard Package](https://github.com/ros-teleop/teleop_twist_keyboard)

+## Map Server Node
+The map_server node provides map data as a ROS service to other nodes such as the amcl node.
+Here, **map_server node** will **locate the map you created** in the Map Setup step and send it out as the map data.

+## AMCL Node
+It takes **odometry** and **laser scan** data to perform the AMCL localization.

+## Move Base Node
+The move_base package is a very powerful tool.
+It utilizes a **costmap** - where each part of the map is divided into which area is occupied, like walls or obstacles, and which area is unoccupied.
+As the robot moves around, a **local costmap**, in relation to the **global costmap**, keeps getting updated allowing the package to define a continuous path for the robot to move along.

+What makes this package more remarkable is that it has some built-in corrective behaviors or maneuvers.
+Based on specific conditions, like detecting a particular obstacle or if the robot is stuck, it will navigate the robot around the obstacle or rotate the robot till it finds a clear path ahead

 ## Project Outcome
 The main objective of the project is to test the **AMCL** to determine the **position of the robot given a 2D map**.